 7 Things You Must Know About the Psychology of Customer Service by Laduram Vishnoi

 My Comment: There are some really powerful ideas in this article.
-The author examines some of the psychological triggers to creating a better customer service experience.
-Help customers make online decisions by using more descriptive language will avoid analysis paralysis.
-Create a personalized experience will help eliminate price resistance (and the customer may even pay more).
+The author examines some of the psychological triggers for creating a better customer service experience.
+Helping customers make online decisions by using more descriptive language will avoid analysis paralysis.
+Creating a personalized experience will help eliminate price resistance (and the customer may even pay more).
 Those are just two of the seven ideas.

 Try These New Customer Service Social Media Strategies by Christopher Elliott

 (Forbes) If you want better customer service — and who doesn’t? — there are strategies, and there are social media strategies.